confluentinc/kafka-connect-elasticsearch/docs/configuration_options.rst

   * Importance: high

 ``connection.username``
   The username used to authenticate with Elasticsearch.
-The default is null, and authentication will only be performed if both the username and password are non-null.
+The default is the null, and authentication will only be performed if  both the username and password are non-null.

   * Type: string
+  * Default: null
   * Importance: medium

 ``connection.password``
   The password used to authenticate with Elasticsearch.
-The default is null, and authentication will only be performed if both the username and password are non-null.
+The default is the null, and authentication will only be performed if  both the username and password are non-null.

-  * Type: string
+  * Type: password
+  * Default: null
   * Importance: medium

 ``batch.size``